Coherent measurements in quantum metrology: Coherent and adaptive measurements

 where $\lambda_i$ and $\ket{\psi_i}$ are the eigenvalues and eigenvectors of $\varrho$ respectively, while the Hamiltonian $H$ is the Hermitian generator of the unitary encoding $U = e^{-i H \phi}$, where $\varrho_\phi = U \varrho U^{\dagger}$.
-This formula allows us to compute the QFI without having to worry about the measurements in the readout phase.
+Although the POVM does not explicitly depend on $\phi$, in general the optimal POVM, in Eq.~(\ref{qFisher}), may differ for different values of $\phi$.
+We will discuss further this issue below.

 The implication here is that there exists a POVM that will yield the optimal Fisher information, but we do not know much about it -- we shall return to this point later.
 Let us now go back to the game between Charlie versus Alice and Bob.
 Again the rule is that Charlie is able to make operations with entangling power, while Alice and Bob do not possess any entangling power.
 We will shortly show that Charlie's coherent measurement allows better precision in estimating $\phi$ than Alice and Bob's adaptive measurements.